 This page feature thunderstorm forecasts for use at the Langmuir Laboratory for Atmospheric Research.
-Forecasts will be issued by me, Sunday through Thursday at 9pm Mountain Daylight Time (MDT), and will be valid for the following day.
+Forecasts will be issued by me, Sunday through Thursday at 9pm Mountain Time, and will be valid for the following day.
 These forecasts will be based on top-of-the-hour, time-weighted output (that lends more credence to cycles nearer to times forecast) from two cycles of two convective-allowing, numerical weather prediction models; namely the High Resolution Rapid Refresh (HRRR) model, and the 3-km North American Mesoscale Model (NAM).
-These models output simulated composite radar reflectivity (SCR) and thermodynamic properties of the environments for which thunderstorm activity is situated[1]
+These models output simulated composite radar reflectivity (SCR) and thermodynamic properties of the environments for which thunderstorm activity is situated[1].

 To forecast thunderstorm activity, I will be using the following conditions: 1) an SCR threshold greater than 29 dBZ to determine whether heavy, presumably convective, precipitation is forecast; 2) a lifted condensation level temperature (LCLT) greater than -11 °C; and, 3) a Cloud Physics Thunder Parameter (CPTP) (see Bright et al (2005); and see Stull (2017) p.
 569)[2].
 The LCLTs and CPTPs will be from 1-hr before SCR output in an attempt to limit convective contamination.
 This seems reasonable since a Byers-Braham (1949) cell (see Stull (2017) p.
 484-85) last on the order of 30-to-60-min.
 The LCLT and CPTP will be calculated from the model grid cell with the greatest SCR within 20-km (easting and northing) of South Baldy (since the 20-km range overlap with multiple model grid cells.)